velescore/BlueWallet/README.md

 ## WANT TO CONTRIBUTE?

-Grab an issue from [the backlog](https://github.com/BlueWallet/BlueWallet/projects/1), try to start or submit a PR, any doubts we will try to guide you.
-Contributors have a private telegram group, request access by email bluewallet@bluewallet.io
+Grab an issue from [the backlog](https://github.com/VelesWallet/VelesWallet/projects/1), try to start or submit a PR, any doubts we will try to guide you.
+Contributors have a private telegram group, request access by email veleswallet@veles.network

 ## Translations

-We accepts translations via [Transifex](https://www.transifex.com/bluewallet/bluewallet/)
+We accepts translations via [Transifex](https://www.transifex.com/veleswallet/veleswallet/)

 To participate you need to:
 1. Sign up to Transifex
-2. Find BlueWallet project
+2. Find VelesWallet project
 3. Send join request
 4. After we accept your request you will be able to start translating!
 That's it!